skotlowski/Clicktrans/README.md

 # Clicktrans-project
-An automatic tests of the registration form
+Automatic tests of the registration form

 # Technologies